Feminist separatism: Culture and community

 Lesbian and feminist separatism have inspired the creation of art and culture reflective of its visions of female-centered societies.
 An important and sustaining aspect of lesbian separatism was the building of alternative community through "creating organizations, institutions and social spaces ... women's bookstores, restaurants, publishing collectives, and softball leagues fostered a flourishing lesbian culture."

 Writing

-During the second-wave of feminism, women created a network of publications, presses, magazines, and periodicals, known as the women in print movement.
-Some designated their periodicals and books "for women only", or "for lesbians only".
+During the second-wave of feminism, the women in print movement aimed to create autonomous communications networks of feminist periodicals, presses, feminist bookstores, and information economies created by and for women.

+Some designated their periodicals and books "for women only", or "for lesbians only," and the first Women in Print Conference in 1976 asked attendees to keep the event secret.
+There were persistent debates about whether or how these separatist publishing enterprises should collaborate with or do business with men.
+Some feminist presses like Kitchen Table: Women of Color Press worked with men for pragmatic or ideological reasons.